jli283/jli283.github.io/index.md

 I am a fourth year graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
 My advisor is [Wenliang Zhang](https://wlzhang.people.uic.edu/).

 ### Research Interests
 I am broadly interested in commutative algebra and algebraic geometry.
-Currently my focus is on understanding local cohomology, D-modules, syzygies and characteristic p methods in CA/AG.
+Currently my focus is on understanding local cohomology, D-modules and singularity problems in whatever characteristic.
 I am also interested in learning a bit of number theory.

 #### Short CV